Deterministic Surface

 This is still a synthetic reference surface.
 It is now a stable local CLI plus local HTTP/JSON API plus local browser workbench for the synthetic corridor, but it is still not a general live-evidence network API.

-Current limitations: the API is intentionally local-only and unauthenticated; the request model still depends on known fixture names and corridor shapes; inline bundles can reuse checked-in OSCAL seed material; live connectors and signer-bound ingress remain future work.
+Current limitations: the API is intentionally local-only and unauthenticated; the request model still depends on known fixture names and corridor shapes; inline bundles can reuse checked-in OSCAL seed material; connector-ingress enforcement is now live for the synthetic system-export surface, and the release line now publishes trust-root profiles for environment-supplied release identities, but live connectors, exercised non-synthetic publication roots, and non-synthetic ingress remain future work.